wojtekzw/imageproxy/README.md

 You can limit the remote hosts that the proxy will fetch images from using the `whitelist` flag.
 This is useful, for example, for locking the proxy down to your own hosts to prevent others from abusing it.
 Of course if you want to support fetching from any host, leave off the whitelist flag.
+If origin hostname if a CNAME to a canonical hostname, the canonical name can be used as a parameter to `whitelist`.

-Try it out by
+Try `whitelist` out by running:
-running:

     imageproxy -whitelist example.com

 Reload the [codercat URL][], and you should now get an error message.
 You can specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

+If you have `whilelist` and `whitelistIP` flag, host wil be allowed if it is on any of these two lists.

+### Host whitelistIP

+You can limit the remote hosts that the proxy will fetch images from using the `whitelistIP` flag.
+This is useful, for example, for locking the proxy down to your own hosts to prevent others from abusing it.
+Of course if you want to support fetching from any host, leave off the whitelistIP flag.
+Try it out by
+running:

+    imageproxy -whitelistIP 192.168.1.100-192.168.120,192.168.10.0/24,127.0.0.1

+If you have `whilelist` and `whitelistIP` flag, host wil be allowed if it is on any of these two lists.

 ### Signed Requests